 Recycling - Goals and Objectives:

-Authority has hired a regional recycling coordinator to work with the Counties, Towns and the commercial sector.
+Authority has hired a regional recycling coordinator in 2004 to work with the Counties, Towns and the commercial sector.
 Coordinator is responsible for pursuing markets, assisting with the establishment of collection programs, developing educational programs, and expanding the overall interest in recycling in the region.

 Authority to consider assisting directly with the recycling programs but coordinator will need to research markets and develop a specific plan for the Authority to act on.

-Authority to consider establishment of a periodic electronic waste collection program.
+Authority has established a periodic electronic waste collection program.

-Authority to consider establishment of a periodic household hazardous waste collection program.
+Authority has established a periodic household hazardous waste collection program.

 The Authority will continue to encourage its localities to increase programs offered and public participation in annual environmental events.